ngdonna2020/Guide/README.md

 - If  titles  of  fields /col names changed  in  the  source  data,  we  need  to replace the references as Tableau won’t understand these changes.
 To fix this, right click on the broken field and click on replace references and tell Tableau which is the new field name.
 - Remote field name is the original name of the column, field name is the custom name created in tableau
 - To concatenate fields, they must be of same data type
+- FALSE: Trend line can only be used with numeric or date field
 # Role and Type
 - Data fields are automatically assigned a role (Dim/ independent var or Measure/ dependent var) and a type (string, number, geo, date, date & time, boolean)
 - Geo region type is also String